ibm-cloud-docs/openwhisk/openwhisk_annotations.md

 - `parameters`: An array that describes actions that are required to execute the action.
 - `sampleInput`: An example that shows the input schema with typical values.
 - `sampleOutput`: An example that shows the output schema, usually for the `sampleInput`.

+**Other annotations**
+* The `provide-api-key` annotation may be attached to actions that require access to an API key.
+For example, making REST API calls to other actions or services.

+**Note:** The absence of this annotation, or its presence with a value that is not _falsy_ (i.e., a value that is different from zero, null, false, and the empty string) will cause an API key to be present in the action execution context.
+This annotation is added to new actions, if not already specified, with a default false value.

 The following code is an example set of annotations for an `echo` action, which returns its input arguments unmodified.
 This action is useful for logging input parameters, for example, as part of a sequence or rule.
 ```